Zoroastrian filmmaker Tenaz Dubash's

 When do Zoroastrians recite this prayer?

 It depends how devout you are.
-There are some Zoroastrians who pray five times a day.
+Some Zoroastrians pray five times a day.
 And that again is sort of interesting, because when you look at Islam right now, they pray the same five times a day.
 It originated in Zoroastrianism; Zoroastrians used to divide the day into five parts.
-So, there are Zoroastrians who still pray five times a day and who recite the Ashem Vohu or the Yatha Ahu Vairyo and different prayers, depending on what time of the day it was.
-And then, there are, Zoroastrians like me who just have a few favorite prayers.
+There are Zoroastrians who still pray five times a day and who recite the Ashem Vohu or the Yatha Ahu Vairyo and different prayers, depending on what time of the day it was.
+And then, there are Zoroastrians like me, who just have a few favorite prayers.

-This little prayer is kind of my stress relief.
-If I'm just really upset or in a situation where I'm not doing too well or there's too much going on, I'll just step back and say this quietly to myself.
-It kind of grounds me and reminds me as to what I need to do to resolve the situation and it's very applicable in a lot of ways.
+This little prayer is my stress relief.
+If I'm upset or in a situation where I'm not doing too well or there's too much going on, I'll step back and say this quietly to myself.
+It grounds me and reminds me as to what I need to do to resolve the situation.